 The property was obtained by the Historic Hillsborough Commission, a non-profit organization established by the North Carolina General Assembly, in 1965.
 After acquiring the site, the Commission began to restore the existing buildings including the Burwell home, brick classroom, and “necessary house.”

 Officially opened to the public since 1977, the Burwell School Historic Site continues to follow its mission to “maintain and preserve the Burwell School Historic Site; to interpret the history of 19th century Hillsborough for the enrichment of the public; and to celebrate and promote the culture and heritage of Hillsborough and Orange County.”

-To learn more about the Chatham County Historical Association, please visit their website.
+To learn more about the Burwell School Historic Site, please visit the Burwell School Historic Site website.

 To learn more about Burwell family history, please visit the Burwell School’s Our History page.